 In my view, all of this points to a decreased supply of used vehiclesfor the wholesale market two to three years from now.
 If you accept the truismthat new-vehicle retail sales “manufactures” the used vehicles of tomorrow, weshould anticipate a smaller inventory of used vehicles in the wholesale marketin the future.

 “If we’re not building asmany new vehicles, where will the future used-vehicle supply come from?” saidDarrin Aiken, assistant vice president, remarketing for Wheels Inc. “If we havedismal new-vehicle markets in 2009 and 2010,there is a distinct possibility there may be a shortage of used cars threeyears afterwards.
 When there is a shortage of inventory, experience tells us resaleprices will increase.”

 Factoring in Lag Time

-of stronger demand for all used vehicles, resulting in higher resale prices.
+A lower supply of used vehicles means demand (especially in arecovering economy) will exceed supply.
+This will create a “rising tide” effectof stronger demand for all used vehicles, resulting in higher resale prices.